President Amy Gutmann discusses the implementation of wider financial aid coverage in light of recent early-program changes.

 Penn in the News

-Dean Michael Delli Carpini of Penn’s Annenberg School discusses controversy surrounding a 9/11 docudrama.
+Dean Michael Delli Carpini of Penn’s Annenberg School for Communication discusses the Democratic feud with Fox News.

-Michael Eric Dyson of the School of Arts and Sciences provides insight on the difficulties of a romantic partnership with a co-worker.
+Michael Eric Dyson of the School of Arts and Sciences moderates a forum dedicated to stopping gun violence.

 Lawrence Sherman of the School of Arts and Sciences says there many underlying causes of gun violence.

 Kathleen Hall Jamieson of Penn’s Annenberg School for Communication says public anger can sometimes help politicians in the polls.

 Donald Kettl of the School of Arts and Sciences says governmental systems have not evolved with the problems faced by citizens.